Georg Lind (2019). How to teach moral competence. New: Discussion Theater. Berlin: Logos.

-This is a much extended version of the third edition of my German book “Moral ist lehrbar” (see below).
+This is a much extended version of the fourth edition of my German book “Moral ist lehrbar” (see below).
 About 50% are new or newly written.

 Chinese translation by Shaogang Yang, Guangdong University of Foreign Studies, PR of China, has been published.